Note

 Interlaced video is video where a frame is made up of two fields.
 Each field is displayed with a very slight time delay

-but giving the impression of a single frame because the short time delay cannot be detected by the human eye/brain.
+but gives the impression of a single frame because the short time delay cannot be detected by the human eye/brain.

 Interlaced video was designed for early TV broadcasts and CRT TVs when the available bandwidth was low; sending